jrandj/aws-security-specialty/README.md

 1. You have a website that is sitting behind AWS CloudFront.
 You need to protect the website against threats such as SQL injection and Cross-site scripting attacks.
 Which services can help in such a scenario?
     * AWS Config is not relevant here as it is used to check configuration changes on your AWS account.
 AWS Inspector is not relevant here as it can be used to scan EC2 Instances for vulnerabilities but not protect against the threats in this question.
 AWS Trusted Advisor is also not relevant here as that is to improve the security on your AWS account.
 AWS WAF allows you to create rules that can help to protect against common web exploits.

+1. You have a 2-tier application hosted in AWS.
+It consists of a web server and database server (SQL Server) hosted on separate EC2 instances.
+You are devising the security groups for these EC2 Instances.
+The Web tier needs to be accessed by users across the internet.
+You have created a web security group (wg-123) and a database security group (db-345).
+Which combination of the following security group rules will allow the application to be secure and functional?
+    * In wg-123 allow access from ports 80 and 443 for HTTP and HTTPS traffic for all users from the internet.
+In db-345 allow port 1443 traffic from wg-123.

+1. A company wants to have an Intrusion detection system available for their VPC in AWS.
+They want to have complete control over the system.
+What should they implement?
+    * A custom solution from the AWS Marketplace should be used.
+AWS does not provide an intrusion detection system natively.

 ### Logging and Monitoring
-Your company has an EC2 Instance that is hosted in an AWS VPC.
+1. Your company has an EC2 Instance that is hosted in an AWS VPC.
 There is a requirement to ensure that log files from the EC2 Instance are stored in a secure manner.
 The access should be limited to the log files.
 How can this be accomplished?
 Choose 2 answers from the options given below.
 Each answer forms part of the solution.
     * CloudTrail is not relevant here as it is for recording API activities.
 The log files should be streamed to a separate Cloudwatch Log group and an IAM policy should be created to give access to the Cloudwatch Log group.

+1. A company has managed many AWS resources.
+The IT audit department has requested to get a list of resources in the AWS account.
+How can this be achieved efficiently?
+    * AWS Config can be used to get a list of all resources.
+Methods such as using a bash or PowerShell script are less efficient.

 ### Identity and Access Management